Nikitapls/Collections/README.md

 Follow these steps to import the Swift package:
 1. In Xcode, install the Google Mobile Ads Swift Package by navigating to File > Add Packages....
-1. In the prompt that appears, search for the Collections GitHub repository:
+2. In the prompt that appears, search for the Collections GitHub repository:
 ```
 https://github.com/nikitapls/Collections
 ```
-1. Select the version of the Collections Swift Package you want to use.
+3. Select the version of the Collections Swift Package you want to use.
 For new projects, we recommend using the Up to Next Major Version.

 ### XCFramework

 There are several ways to get the `Collections.xcframework`:
 1. Download the latest release version of the `Collections.xcramework` from this repository.
-1. Build the xcframework using `./create_xcframework.sh` or you may follow the [instructions](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Create-archives-for-frameworks-or-libraries) provided by Apple.
+1. Build the xcframework using [create_xcframework.sh](create_xcframework.sh) or you may follow the [instructions](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Create-archives-for-frameworks-or-libraries) provided by Apple.

 Once you have the `Collections.xcframework`, you can add it to your project.
 We recommend choosing the `Do not embed` option.